bredelings/BAli-Phy/doc/man/cut-range.md

 : cut based on values of _key_=value

 **--skip** _arg_
-: the number of samples to skip
+: Minimum key value to retain, inclusive (an iteration number by default).

 **--until** _arg_
-: last sample to use
+: Maximum key value to retain, inclusive.

 **--size** _arg_
 : maximum number of samples to use